 a.
-All players present will be in the batting order at all times.
+All players present will be always in the batting order.
 Late arrivals will be placed at the end of the lineup.
 No shifting of batting order once the game starts.

 b.
 Any player that bats in the 10th position or after will bat in the top 9 positions the following game.